Smile Opening Weekend Box Office Numbers Are In

-The Halloween horror season has officially begun with new horror movie Smile taking the top spot at the box office in its opening weeknd.
-Smile earned $22 million in its first three days, including $8.2 million on Friday ($2 million of that from preview night showings on Thursday).
-Smile may be benefiting from all that creepy viral marketing.
-The movie has an R rating, a B- CinemaScore, and a 74% fresh score on Rotten Tomatoes.
-The critical consensus on the review aggregator read, "Deeply creepy visuals and a standout Sosie Bacon further elevate Smile's unsettling exploration of trauma, adding up to the rare feature that satisfyingly expands on a short."
+Smile will remain in the top spot at the box office for a second weekend.
+After earning $22 million in its opening weekend, Smil is expect to earn $16-18 million in its sophomore weekend, enough to keep the top spot on the box office chart.
+Smile had some creepy viral marketing, and is carrying an R rating, a B- CinemaScore, and a 74% fresh score on Rotten Tomatoes.
+The critical consensus on the review aggregator reads, "Deeply creepy visuals and a standout Sosie Bacon further elevate Smile's unsettling exploration of trauma, adding up to the rare feature that satisfyingly expands on a short."

 ComicBook.com's Patrick Cavanaugh gave Smile a score of 3 out of 5 in his film review.
 He writes: